aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.7
+What's new in 0.8
 -----------------

-* Envelope by maximums replaced to envelope by extremums.
+* Specfic module damping was removed
-* Demos added.
+* Function for read signal from csv was added
-* More tests added.
+* More tests were added

 Modules
 -------